roryl/lucee-book/vagrant.md

 # Vagrant

 For simple development tasks, CommandBox provides an [embedded development server](https://rorylaitila.gitbooks.io/lucee/content/lucee_server.html) which is easy to get started, however it is not suitable for running production servers.
-If you want to develop locally with a full VM that mirrors your production environment, [Vagrant](https://www.vagrantup.com) is a useful tool for this.
+For those that wish to develop locally with a full VM that mirrors a normal production environemnt, [Vagrant](https://www.vagrantup.com) is a useful tool for this.

-Vagrant simply wraps a [VirtualBox VM](https://www.virtualbox.org/wiki/Downloads) and provides easy to use networking and file synchronization between your development environment and the VM.
-It also provides hooks for scripting automated setups of your environment.
+Vagrant simply wraps a [VirtualBox VM](https://www.virtualbox.org/wiki/Downloads) and provides easy to use networking and file synchronization between a development environment and the VM.
+It also provides hooks for scripting automated setups of an environment.

 ##Sample Vagrant File